 I’m also an accomplished athlete, having represented Scotland in athletics in 1989 and 1991.
 This taught me about the importance of determination, focus and never giving up.
 On an academic level I have an MBA in Entrepreneurship; MSc in Quality Management and I’m a certified Master Executive Coach, and accredited Coaching Supervisor.

 My desire to inspire others is also evidenced in my work as a podcaster.
-I’m co-founder and host of the Access to Inspiration podcast, ranked in the top 10% most popular shows globally, by Listen Notes, as well as hosting and producing several podcast series for clients including Coaching in the Workplace, The Sports2000 Podcast, The Conscious Leader and Clusters.
+I’m co-founder and host of the Access to Inspiration podcast, ranked in the top 10% most popular shows globally, by Listen Notes, as well as hosting and producing several other podcast series.

 British journalist and broadcaster, Anne Diamond interviews me for Viking TV.

 Reflecting on adventures, podcasting and what I’ve learned.

 Celebrating women explorers of the 20th century in a lecture for Viking TV.

 Taking risks and being a polar adventurer.